Re-inventing the Risk Register

 Re-Inventing the Cyber Security Risk Register

-The cyber security risk register is a common concept in most organizations that adhere to a best practice security framework.
-Essentially, the risk register is a centralized inventory, often tangibly reflected as a spreadsheet, or risks that an organization finds in its environment while performing risk management activities.
+The cyber security risk register is a common concept for many organizations.
+A risk register is a centralized inventory, often a spreadsheet of risks that an organization identifies in its environment while performing risk management or assessment activities.

-The problem with existing risk registers, however, is that they are often not defined by best practice frameworks in a way that enables them to be effective.
-The approach to date has been that you have something, not that you have what is needed to adequately manage risk within an environment.
+The problem with existing risk registers, however, is that they are often not effectively defined by best practice frameworks.
+Many frameworks simply require that a risk register be in place without any mention of how adequately it manages risk within an environment.

-So, what is a risk register and why can it have such a negative impact on your security efforts?
+So, what is a risk register and why can it have such a large impact on your security effort?

 Where Did the Risk Register Come From?

 The origin of the security risk register can be traced back to the ISO 27001 best practice framework, which was one of the first systematic frameworks for cyber security.
 While the framework has done a lot of good for cyber security, many of the benefits it provides lie in the past.

 One of the items suggested in the framework is the creation of an Information Security Management System (ISMS) that establishes how your organization identifies, communicates, treats, and manages risk within your environment.

 The most common tangible artifact or document from the ISMS is the cyber security risk register, which ISO 27001 even provides a template for.

 The risk register usually acts as evidence that your organization is utilizing an ISMS, and it’s one of the biggest things that auditors reviewing your organization for an ISO certification will look for.